Financial Aid Programs

 Once a grant is converted to a loan it can’t be converted back to a grant!

 Recipients must be bona fide residents of Hawaii.
 The awards are for students with financial need who are enrolled at least half-time.
-The award amount can be up to the cost of tuition.
+The award amount can be up to the cost of tuition at UH Hilo only.

 These scholarships are available to resident and non-resident students who merit assistance because of their achievement and/or service to UH Hilo.
 The award may cover up to the cost of tuition.